 In other words, the application is simply the combination of its constituent parts.
 The term “micro” in microservices suggests that these are small applications combined together.

 For example, let’s say you’re using the microservices technique to develop an e-commerce application.
 In this case, you’ll deploy the different features of the application—such as search, payment, and customer reviews—in separate, independent codebases, instead of stuffing them in a single repository.
 In the application, every microservice will represent a single business capability.

 Here is a diagram that illustrates the microservice architecture of the e-commerce application:

 Microservices vs. Monolithic Architecture

-To understand microservices better, let’s compare them with the technique used before their development—monolithic architecture.
+To understand microservices better, let’s contrast them with a technique at the other end of the spectrum – monolithic architecture.
 With monolithic applications, all the software components are tightly coupled and deployed as a single instance.

 In other words, while microservices aim to separate applications into smaller parts, monolithic architecture develops applications in a single piece.

 Here is a diagram that illustrates the design of the e-commerce application mentioned above using the monolithic approach:

 This kind of architecture can lead to some benefits, especially because it allows for the cross-cutting of concerns, such as search features, audit trails, and security capabilities.